sanjayatony/sanjayatony.github.io/_posts/2016-08-15-ive-been-busy.md

 I've been busy!
 So I am not write any blog post for more than a year.
 That is tipycal reason for a lazy one.
 Ok, So what happen during the past year?

-1. I have a daughter
-2. New work place
-3. New machine
-4. New theme

 ## Daughter
 I am a father now, my daughter now she is 14 months old.
 Yup right now I am officially a #devdad.
 Everyday become busier and also happier at the same time.
 If you want to see my daughter, go visit my [instagram](https://www.instagram.com/tonnevlysanjaya/){:target="_blank"}.